dbuenzli/rel/README.md

 - Typed combinators to describe database rows and their representation as custom OCaml values.
-- Typed combinators to describe tables and indices.
-These descriptions can be translated to SQL data definitions or, conversly, generated for existing databases (external schema definition).
+- Typed combinators to describe database schemas.
+Schemas can be translated to SQL data definitions or, conversly, generated for existing databases (external schema definition).
 - Automated schema changes via schema diffing.
 - Raw SQL statements typing and SQL generation helpers (parametric on SQL dialect).